 I can apply the knowledge I’ve gained about conflict management as a trained mediator.

 I also always perform a personality assessment of persons seeking couple counseling or marriage therapy, so basic, inborn similarities and differences are defined, accepted and respected.
 That allows trust, friendship, and communication skill to grow within a relatively predictable relationship framework.

-Findamentally, two people make a good couple when each person learns – for the sake of the other – to behave in some ways that don’t come naturally at first.
-As each does this for the other, and receives acknowledgement and appreciation in return, what was once effortful behavior usually becomes relatively automatic and much easier over time.
+Fundamentally, two people make a good couple when each person learns – for the sake of the other – to behave in some ways that don’t come naturally at first.
+As each does this for the other, and receives acknowledgment and appreciation in return, what was once effortful behavior usually becomes relatively automatic and much easier over time.
 In other words, mutual and demonstrated willingness to please the other nourishes further reciprocation, friendship, trust, and love.

 I’d like to help you achieve the wonderful feeling of warmth and safety a healthy intimate relationship creates.